LBHackney-IT/lbh-fss-public-frontend/README.md

 1. Copy and rename the `Mapbox.example.js` as `Mapbox.js` in `src/helpers/Mapbox` and replace the token string with your Mapbox token.
 1. Copy and rename the `example.npmrc` as `.npmrc` in the project root and replace the authToken with your Font Awesome pro token.
+1. Run `npm install` from project root to install packages and dependencies.

 ## Available Scripts